Precision Time Protocol: Synchronization

-The clock now knows the offset $\tilde{o}$ during this transaction and can correct itself by this amount to bring it into agreement with their master.
+The clock now knows the offset $\tilde{o}$ during this transaction and can correct itself by this amount to bring it into agreement with their leader.

 One assumption is that this exchange of messages happens over a period of time so small that this offset can safely be considered constant over that period.
-Another assumption is that the transit time of a message going from the master to a slave is equal to the transit time of a message going from the slave to the master.
-Finally, it is assumed that both the master and slave can accurately measure the time they send or receive a message.
-The degree to which these assumptions hold true determines the accuracy of the clock at the slave device.
+Another assumption is that the transit time of a message going from the leader to a follower is equal to the transit time of a message going from the follower to the leader.
+Finally, it is assumed that both the leader and follower can accurately measure the time they send or receive a message.
+The degree to which these assumptions hold true determines the accuracy of the clock at the follower device.

 Optional features

 IEEE 1588-2008 standard lists the following set of features that implementations may choose to support: